-A technical Lemma~\ref{Lemma bL} below contains a result that will be important two times in the sequel.
+Technical Lemma~\ref{Lemma bL} below contains a result that will be used twice in the sequel.
 At first, it will allow us to estimate $n$ in the proof of Proposition~\ref{Prop. k large}.
 Secondly, it will be crucial for reducing the proof of Proposition~\ref{Prop. k small} to an examination of a finite number of cases.